SchlossLab/schlosslab.github.io/_fish_bowl/expectations.md

 * Be enthusiastic about all everyone's project
 * Protect confidences and will not discuss you with any other students.
 I may seek mentoring advice from people I respect and will always do so with your best interest in mind
 * Do my best to maintain a team of scientists that is demographically and scientifically diverse
 * If you think that I have broken these promises, then you have the right to call me on it.
-If you do not think that is likely to be productive, you should contact the departmental chairperson, Dr. Harry Mobley who can set up an independent arbitration process
+If you do not think that is likely to be productive, you should contact the departmental chairperson, Dr. Harry Mobley or [Rackham](http://www.rackham.umich.edu/current-students/help/resolution) who can set up an independent arbitration process.

 #### Graduate students
 * Obtain at least a B in each of your courses